scrudgey/DJ2020/hacking_v2.md

 4. consider alarm sensors: frequently they use game level state to affect graph state. in this case we propagate from world model to data model.

-can Node be record class?
+can Node be record class? no: we prefer to store references.

 when building graph, get all subcomponents that implement an interface NodeBinder and populate their idns then at runtime after loading graph bind all NodeBinders